Posted on 26th June 2021

 On 1 October 1553, Mary Tudor was crowned Queen Mary I of England at Westminster Palace in London.
 She was the daughter of King Henry VIII and his first wife Catherine of Aragon.

 She had been raised by her mother as a devout Catholic and like her Protestant half-sister Elizabeth she lived much of her early life in fear; but not anymore and from the moment she succeeded to the throne she expressed her determination to roll back the Protestant Reformation and restore England to the Catholic faith.

-However prior to his death, aware of his sister’s intentions, he had altered the line of succession to ensure that he was followed as Monarch by his reliably Protestant cousin the sixteen year old Lady Jane Grey but no provision had been made to take Mary into custody should the need arise.
+However, prior to his death, aware of his sister’s intentions, he had altered the line of succession to ensure that he was followed as Monarch by his reliably Protestant cousin the seventeen-year-old Lady Jane Grey, but no provision had been made to take Mary into custody should the need arise.

 Following Edward’s death, Mary with an army of her supporters marched on London and as the daughter of King Henry VIII and Catherine of Aragon she was greeted with enthusiasm as the rightful heir and became Queen by popular acclaim.